 - feeling unsure about how to explain the problem

 - feeling like there’s no point making a complaint because it won’t change anything.

 Agencies are expected to have good complaints systems.
 They should also give you information about how to make a complaint if you tell their staff you’re unhappy.

-- Making a complaint about Centrelink, child support or Medicare
+- Making a complaint about Services Australia (Centrelink, Child Support or Medicare)

 - Making a complaint about Disability Employment Services